-FXPlus has said that there are currently no vacancies in halls of residence for returning students, who are advised to look for accommodation in the private sector.
+Falmouth Exeter Plus (FX Plus), which delivers campus services on behalf of the universities, has said that there are currently no vacancies in halls of residence for returning students, who are advised to look for accommodation in the private sector.

 However, the Anchor understands that student demand for private sector accommodation considerably outstrips supply.

-Falmouth & Exeter Students’ Union Accommodation Officer Sophie James told the Anchor that, as of two weeks ago, around 300 students were still looking for accommodation in Cornwall, and there are currently not enough available rental properties for everyone.
+Falmouth & Exeter Students’ Union Accommodation Officer Sophie James told the Anchor that, as of two weeks ago, around 300 students were still looking for accommodation in Cornwall, and there are not enough available rental properties for everyone.
 In contrast, by the start of last academic year, there were “hundreds” of spare rooms in rental properties.

 She said that this shortage has been driven by student rental properties being converted into Airbnbs, with landlords in holiday hotspots taking advantage of the recent UK holiday boom.